top of page

 We ensure a smooth transition into our Nursery.

-• staff discuss key aspects of the child, such as any interests or particular needs the child may have.
+• Staff discuss key aspects of the child, such as any interests or particular needs the child may have.

-• The child is then given a start date
+• The child is then given a start date.

-• Your child will attend a settling in period of one hours prior to their start date (without parents)
+• Your child will attend a settling in period of one hour prior to their start date (without parents)

-• The child will commence full time on their next attendance day
+• The child will commence full time on their next attendance day.

 bottom of page